bundle-update - Update your gems to the latest available versions

 Version 1.14 introduced 4 patch-level options that will influence how gem

 versions are resolved.
-One of the following options can be used: --patch
+One of the following options can be used: --patch,

-can be added to further influence resolution.
+--minor or --major. --strict can be added to further influence resolution.

-.When Bundler is resolving what versions to use to satisfy declared requirements in the Gemfile or in parent gems, it looks up all available versions, filters out any versions that don't satisfy the requirement, and then, by default, sorts them from newest to oldest, considering them in that order.
+--patch--minor--major--strict--patch | --minor | --major.When Bundler is resolving what versions to use to satisfy declared requirements in the Gemfile or in parent gems, it looks up all available versions, filters out any versions that don't satisfy the requirement, and then, by default, sorts them from newest to oldest, considering them in that order.

 sort order of the satisfying versions, causing Bundler to consider the

-version available before other versions.
+latest --patch or --minor version available before other versions.

 Note that versions outside the stated patch level could still be